-The ACPL-7970 is a 1-bit, second-order sigma-delta ( $\Sigma$ - $\Delta$ ) modulator converts an analog input signal into a highspeed data stream with galvanic isolation based on optical coupling technology.
-The ACPL-7970 operates from a 5 V power supply with dynamic range of 78 dB with an appropriate digital filter.
+The ACPL-796J is a 1-bit, second-order sigma-delta ( $\Sigma-\Delta$ ) modulator converts an analog input signal into a high-speed data stream with galvanic isolation based on optical coupling technology.
+The ACPL-796J operates from a 5 V power supply with dynamic range of 80 dB with an appropriate digital filter.
 The differential inputs of ±200 mV (full scale ±320 mV) are ideal for direct connection to shunt resistors or other low-level signal sources in applications such as motor phase current measurement.

-The analog input is continuously sampled by a means of sigma-delta over-sampling using an on-board clock.
-The signal information is contained in the modulator data, as a density of ones with data rate of 10 MHz, and the data are encoded and transmitted across the isolation boundary where they are recovered and decoded into high-speed data stream of digital ones and zeros.
+The analog input is continuously sampled by means of sigma-delta over-sampling using external clock, coupled across the isolation barrier, which allows synchronous operation with any digital controller.
+The signal information is contained in the modulator data, as a density of ones with data rate up to 20 MHz, and the data are encoded and transmitted across the isolation boundary where they are recovered and decoded into high-speed data stream of digital ones and zeros.
 The original signal information can be reconstructed with a digital filter.
-The serial interface for data and clock has a wide supply range of 3 V to 5.5 V.
+The serial interface has a wide supply range of 3 V to 5.5 V.

 Combined with superior optical coupling technology, the modulator delivers high noise margins and excellent immunity against isolation-mode transients.
-With 0.5 mm minimum distance through insulation (DTI), the ACPL-7970 provides reliable reinforced insulation and high working insulation voltage, which is suitable for fail-safe designs.
+With 0.5 mm minimum distance through insulation (DTI), the ACPL-796J provides reliable double protection and high working insulation voltage, which is suitable for fail-safe designs.
 This outstanding isolation performance is superior to alternatives including devices based on capacitive- or magnetic-coupling with DTI in micro-meter range.
-Offered in a DIP-8 package, the isolated ADC delivers the reliability, small size, superior isolation and over-temperature performance motor drive designers need to accurately measure current at much lower price compared to traditional current transducers.
+Offered in an SO-16 package, the isolated ADC delivers the reliability, small size, superior isolation and over-temperature performance motor drive designers need to accurately measure current at much lower price compared to traditional current transducers.